mathieu-genete/NGSgenotyp/README.md

 gprId is the allelic class ranging from 0 to 9

-HaploId is the homologous identifiant inside allelic class (ranging from 1 to 100), the numbering choice of your HaploId is arbitrary.
+HaploId is the hortologous identifiant inside allelic class (ranging from 1 to 100), the numbering choice of your HaploId is arbitrary.

 grpRef uses these 2 informations in the following format: Hghhh (with g=gprId et hhh=HaploId)